Political positions of Mitch McConnell: Abortion

-McConnell supported the 2022 overturning of Roe v.
+McConnell is anti-abortion and he supported the 2022 overturning of Roe v.
 Wade, calling Roe v.
 Wade a "terrible legal and moral error" and compared the overturning to when Brown v.
 Board overruled Plessy v.
 Ferguson.
 He called the decision "courageous and correct" and "an historic victory for the Constitution and for the most vulnerable in our society."
+McConnell has also voted for many anti-abortion bills throughout his senate career.

 Immigration

 During his Senate tenure, McConnell has consistently voiced support for stronger border security.
 In 2006 he voted for building an improved fence along the Mexican border.
 Seven years later in 2013, he opposed bi-partisan immigration legislation because it did not include sufficient border security measures.
 While McConnell has stressed a need for increased vetting of foreigners traveling to the United States, he has also been critical of Trump's travel and immigration proposals that target Muslims.
 In 2015, he voiced opposition to then candidate Donald Trump's plan to bar Muslim immigration by saying proposals to bar visitors based on religion was "completely inconsistent" with American values.
 After Trump's election, McConnell warned the administration that they should not impose religious restrictions on those seeking entry to the United States, saying in an interview with ABC's Martha Raddatz, "I don't want to criticize them for improving vetting.
 I think we need to be careful; we don't have religious tests in this country."
 Subsequently, in June 2018, after the Supreme Court upheld the Trump administration's travel ban targeting seven countries, five of which were Muslim-majority, McConnell tweeted a picture of him shaking hands with Supreme Court Justice Neil Gorsuch whose vote was instrumental in upholding the administration's travel ban.
 Multiple news outlets considered the timing of the photo's release to be an endorsement of the Supreme Court's decision.